bbrangeo/ifc-dataflow/README.md

 - Errors during start of the docker container.
 Likely because of the mongodb / flood starting order.
 Only occurs when using docker.
 - Execute graph asynchronously
 - Dockerize BIMserver.
 Current blocker for this is the IFP2 multicast networking error when trying to start the bimserver, something to do with docker networking not supporting multicast, and this is required by web sockets.
-- Update mvdXMLChecker java project to work without a running bimserver, or with configurable bimserver.
-Current blocker is the fact that the project is built against 1.3 bimserver code.

 Below follows the original flood readme file.